FAA has further questions on latest Boeing 737 MAX electrical problem

-The Federal Aviation Administration has asked Boeing for further analysis of the electrical grounding issues that last month caused a fresh grounding of 737 MAX jets, Reuters reported, citing two people familiar with the matter.
+The Federal Aviation Administration has asked Boeing for further analysis of the electrical grounding issues that last month caused a fresh halt to flights by 737 MAX jets, Reuters reported, citing two people familiar with the matter.

 Last week the FAA outlined repairs needed to address the problem in three areas of the jet, saying it will cost about $155,000 per jet to fix the 71 planes in operation in the U.S.